Qiskit/qiskit-ibmq-provider/README.md

 Qiskit is an open-source framework for working with noisy intermediate-scale quantum computers (NISQ) at the level of pulses, circuits, and algorithms.

-This module contains a provider that allows accessing the quantum devices and simulators at the [**IBMQ**](https://www.research.ibm.com/ibm-q/) network.
+This module contains a provider that allows accessing the [**IBM Q**](https://www.research.ibm.com/ibm-q/) quantum devices and simulators.

 ## Installation